-- When we observe a previously unknown and unpatched vulnerability in software under active exploitation (a “0day”), we believe that more urgent action—within seven days—is appropriate.
+- When we observe a previously unknown and unpatched vulnerability (a “zero-day”) in software under active exploitation, we believe that more urgent action—within seven days—is appropriate.
 The reason for this is that each day an actively exploited vulnerability remains undisclosed to the public and unpatched, more devices or accounts risk being compromised.
 Seven days is an aggressive timeline and may be too short for some vendors to update their products, but it should be enough time to publish advice about possible mitigations, such as temporarily disabling a service, restricting access, or contacting the vendor for more information or a pre-disclosure notice.
 As a result, after seven days have passed without a patch or advisory, we will support researchers making details available so that users can protect themselves.

 CVEs are an industry standard for identifying vulnerabilities.
 To avoid confusion, it’s important that the first public mention of a vulnerability should include a CVE.
 For vulnerabilities that extend beyond our deadline, we ensure that a CVE has been pre-assigned.

 If a vendor is unresponsive, Bishop Fox will send a notification to CERT/CC 15 days after the first attempt at contacting the vendor.